aaronpinero/pinero-blog/about.md

 ## The Static Site Generation of Blogging

 SSG is cool right now.
 I always wanted to be one of the cool kids, so I’m going to <a href="https://css-tricks.com/?s=eleventy&orderby=relevance&post_type=post%2Cpage%2Cguide">copycat CSS-Tricks’ Chris Coyier</a> and start working with <a href="https://www.11ty.dev">Eleventy</a>.
-I can use GitHub and Eleventy to publish by blog on GitHub Pages.
+A statically generated site can be served from basically anywhere.

 ## Fast Blog Design